VadymKhvoinytskyi/Enefit-capstone-project/protocol/protocol.md

 * Q: How relevant are time series for our case?
 * Ask coaches for time series recording

+## 15.12.23
+* Important to update [Miro board](https://miro.com/app/board/uXjVNCFpaMQ=/?share_link_id=243727788060) for the next meeting

+### General advice for PM meetings:
+- Project recap: MVP, goal, one-two sentence
+- Focus on issues, resource issues: Are we keeping the progress, do we need support or help?
+- Anything that affects other departments or stakeholders?
+- Communicate: Inform others about changes or the need of new resources

+### General notes about the project:

+- XGboost is very good for also for time series
+- Features should contain information about the past, and not about the future or the present
+- is there any data leakage?
+Something that is closely related to the target?
+- advice: Submission to try out to see our actually effectiveness
+- Miro board for PM overview (we can make up the story, no need to follow strictly the kaggle description)

+Tips from Nico:
+- Try include more past data
+- Try remove trend+seasonality first- And do the model on what’s left
+- But after prediction we need to add them back
+- Several models to try?
+One after each other
+- Null values: drop the whole feature?
+Imputing might be questionable?
+- Try model with and without county?
+Or just drop that county?
+How much is the model affected? all depends on our goal

 # Logbook
+(updated daily)
+## 15.12.
+### Plan/notes today
+- Recap
+- Submission to try out: To see where our MVP stands
+- Submission how?
+Discussion and trying out
+- Presentation structure to prep
+- Notebook structure and cleanup so we can upload it to kaggle: have one notebook that we can upload, or separate merging and modelling (tbd)

+- 2 main goals for next week (considering that we'll have only 2 working days):
+  - presentation structure
+  - notebook cleanups and restructure

 ## 14.12.
 ### Notes from today